By Appointment Only. No Walk-Ins.

 You can receive a flu vaccination at one of our two convenient locations in Windsor and Woodstock, VT.

-We offer appointments during regular business hours and on Saturdays for your convenience.
+We offer appointments during regular business hours.

 Please bring your insurance card to ensure easy and accurate processing.
 Additional dates will be added as they become available.

 Mt.
 Ascutney Hospital and Health Center

 Home care advice for the flu

 - For most people, influenza is just a “bad” cold.
 The dangers of influenza for normal, healthy people (2 to 65 years of age) are minimal.
 Treatment of influenza depends on the child’s main symptoms.
 Bed rest is unnecessary.

 - For a runny nose with profuse discharge, blow or suction the nose.

 - For a blocked nose use nasal washes

 - Importance: a young infant can’t nurse or drink from a bottle unless the nose is open.